The site

 During their stay in Tappo, the participants will be living for several days at Stig Sundahl´s farm, which will provide part of the cultural context to the project.
 Stig Sundahl was a very old-fashioned man, even for his age.
 He kept his home farm pretty much as it had been since the 1930ies and lived with the same standard until he passed away in 2017.
 Living at Stig Sundahl’s farm will be a unique opportunity for the participants to experience the modest and rustic life in rural Finland, which can be in itself an interactive encounter with the region’s intangible heritage and a more sustainable way of living.

-The project will take place from August, 15th, to August, 28th, 2021 and is organised by the Sagalund Museum Foundation, in cooperation with European Heritage Volunteers.
+The project was organised by the Sagalund Museum Foundation, in cooperation with European Heritage Volunteers.